lulizou/dcon/vignettes/demo_1d.md

 We focus on the lncRNA *Airn* which is a part of the *Igf2r* imprinted cluster on chromosome 17 (mm10) and is thought to orchestrate silencing of the gene *Slc22a3*.

+Zoom-in on the first 30mb of chr17, which contains the *Airn* locus.

 ``` r
 airn <- fread('/rafalab/lzou/rdsprite/count_windows/Airn_RNA_count_windows_10000_clusters_2-1000_chr17_129S1_SvImJ.csv') |>